benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part3-guest-additions.md

 ## Value of all this {#value-of-all-this}

-At this stage, with just a single vagrant up command, I can automatically provision a linux VM with X configured and a basic window manager.
+At this stage, with just a single vagrant up command, I can automatically provision a Linux VM with X configured and a basic window manager.

 This will serve as a foundation to my work/home dev boxes.